 Virginia Tech® home

-Many graduate students have spouses, partners, and/or children and the Graduate School recognizes that they need additional supports and services.
+Many graduate students have spouses, partners, and/or children, and the Graduate School recognizes that they may need additional support and services.
 We list several references and resources below, including childcare and babysitting opportunities.

 Little Hokie™ Hangout